May 10, 2026 | 9 min read

 The Promises Kept

 Let’s be fair.
-Labour delivered on quite a lot.
+Labour has delivered on quite a lot of the promises it made.

 VAT on private schools?

-Done.
-Implemented from January 2025, despite much wailing and gnashing of teeth from the Independent Schools Council about being “blindsided”… as if this hadn’t been Labour policy since approximately the Jurassic period.
+Implemented from January 2025, despite gnashing of teeth from the Independent Schools Council claiming it had been “blindsided”… as if this hadn’t been Labour policy since approximately the Jurassic period.

 Well, we are told that over 100 private schools have closed.
 More than 25,000 children have been displaced into the state system.

-The government’s own estimates show state school costs for absorbing these pupils at £270 million per annum against projected revenue of £460 million in year one.
+The government’s own estimates show state school costs for absorbing these pupils at hundreds of millions per annum [1] against projected revenue of £460 million in year one.

 Fees rose 22%, not the 10% Treasury predicted.
-The schools that closed weren’t Eton and Harrow, they’ll absorb it as a rounding error.
-The schools that did close were small faith schools, regional independents, the ‘affordable end’ of the market.
+The schools that closed weren’t Eton and Harrow.
+They’ll absorb it as a rounding error.
+However, the schools that did close were small faith schools, regional independents, the ‘affordable end’ of the market.

-The policy has become a masterclass in achieving the opposite of its stated aims: minimal net revenue, maximum disruption, a legal challenge winding through the High Court, and the strange spectacle of a Labour government making private education more exclusive.
+The policy has become a masterclass in achieving the opposite of its stated aims.
+It has achieved minimal net revenue, maximum disruption, a (failed) legal challenge the High Court, and the strange spectacle of a Labour government making private education more exclusive.

 Abolish the non-dom regime?

-Done.
-The remittance basis went the way of the dodo (as it happens, the dodo died out just a century before the remittance basis was first introduced) from April 2025.
+The remittance basis went the way of the dodo (as it happens, the dodo died out just about a century before the remittance basis was first introduced) from April 2025.

-It has been replaced with the snappily-titled Foreign Income and Gains (FIG) regime, which sounds like an instagram detox programme, but is actually a four-year tax holiday for newcomers.
+It has been replaced with the snappily-titled Foreign Income and Gains (FIG) regime, which sounds like an Instagram detox programme but is actually a four-year tax holiday for the UK’s newcomers on foreign income and gains.

 So, how’s it working out?